alhajee/ckan/doc/maintaining/getting-started.rst

 -----------

-All of the options that can be set in the admin page and many more can be set by editing CKAN's config file.
-By default, from CKAN 2.9 the config file is located at |ckan.ini|.
+All of the options that can be set in the admin page and many more can be set by editing FMLD's config file.
+By default, from FMLD 2.9 the config file is located at |ckan.ini|.
 (For older versions, the config file is located at
 |development.ini| or |production.ini|).
 The config file can be edited in any
 text editor.
 For example, to change the title of your site you would find the